 I met fellow lawyer-turned-vanlifer Kate Baldridge with Bristlekone Body & Mind and was immediately fascinated by her unique approach to healthy living using what’s referred to as “biohacking.”
 Some famous biohackers include Dave Asprey, as well as Tim Ferriss.
-Kate and I filmed a video showing some of her high-tech (and pretty pricy) biohacking tools, which is linked here.

 Below Kate shares affordable and easy ways you can use what we know about biohacking on the road.
 Read on for more and let us know what think about this topic in the comments!

 Biohacking is the art and science of changing your internal and external environment to gain more control over your own biology.
 It’s essentially the process of using controlled experimentation to pursue self-development, deeper self-understanding, and ultimately becoming the best version of ourselves.
 It’s a way to upgrade your brain and combat the effects of the unnatural and unhealthy environment of sitting in a chair in front of a screen under artificial lights for 8 hours a day.